ramthirthmegha-creator/Infosys_FreightQuote_AI/Milestone1/README.md

   <img src="screenshots/Login_page.png" width="500"><br><br>
   This is the main entry point of the app, asking for a username or email along with a password.
 If the credentials don't match, only a single generic error is shown, never revealing whether the username or the password was the wrong part.
 On success, a signed JWT session token is issued and the user is taken to their Dashboard.

   <b>Signup page</b><br>
   <img src="screenshots/Signup_page.png" width="500"><br><br>
+  New users create an account here by providing an email, a password (validated for strength), and a security question with a saved answer for future recovery.
+Username is optional — if left blank, it's automatically derived from the email address.
+The email and password are both validated in real time before the account is created.

   <b>Signup Validation Error</b><br>
   <img src="screenshots/Signup_validation_error.png" width="500"><br><br>
+  This shows the form actively rejecting bad input — either a malformed email (not matching the ab@cd.ef pattern) or a weak password missing an uppercase letter, number, or special character.
+It demonstrates that no account can be created until every field meets the required format.
+This protects the database from incomplete or insecure entries from the very first step.

   <b>Forgot password</b><br>
   <img src="screenshots/Forgot_password.png" width="500"><br><br>
+ This feature lets a user regain access to their account without needing to remember their current password, through two independent recovery paths available on the same page.
+The first option verifies identity using a security question the user set during signup, while the second sends a time-limited one-time code to their registered email.
+Both routes ultimately converge on the same step — setting a brand-new password — which is validated for strength and checked to ensure it isn't identical to the user's previous password.
+This dual-route design gives users a backup recovery method in case they've forgotten their security answer or don't have access to the same device, while keeping every step secured with hashing and short-lived tokens rather than plain-text comparisons.

   <b>Forgot Password — Security Question route</b><br>
   <img src="screenshots/Forgot_password-Security_Question_route.png" width="500"><br><br>
+  This route lets a user recover their account by answering the same security question they set during signup.
+The system checks the answer against a securely hashed version stored in the database, never comparing it in plain text.
+Once verified, the user is allowed to set a brand-new password, with checks in place to stop them from reusing their old one.

   <b>Forgot Password — Email OTP route</b><br>
   <img src="screenshots/Forgot_password-email_route.png" width="500"><br><br>
+  This is the second recovery path: instead of a security question, a 6-digit one-time code is emailed to the user's registered address.
+The code expires after 5 minutes and is never stored directly in the database — only a hashed version is embedded inside a short-lived token.
+Once the code is verified, the user can proceed to set a new password.

   <b>Actual OTP</b><br>
   <img src="screenshots/Actual_OTP_email.png" width="500"><br><br>
+  This is the actual email delivered to the user's Gmail inbox, sent through Gmail's SMTP server using an App Password rather than the account's real password.
+It clearly displays the 6-digit verification code, states its expiry time, and includes a disclaimer in case the user didn't request it.
+This confirms the email delivery pipeline is fully functional end-to-end.

   <b>User Dashboard</b><br>
   <img src="screenshots/User_Dashboard.png" width="500"><br><br>
+  Once logged in, a regular user lands here and sees a personalized welcome message along with their session details.
+This page is only rendered if a valid, unexpired JWT token is present — proving the session-based access control is working correctly.
+A Logout option is available to immediately clear the session and return to the Login page.

   <b>Administrator Login</b><br>
   <img src="screenshots/Administrator_Login.png" width="500"><br><br>
+  This is a separate login panel, completely independent of the regular signup/login system — the admin's credentials are defined in code or Colab Secrets, not stored as a database record.
+This satisfies the requirement that admin access must not be tied to a signup account.
+Entering the wrong admin credentials here shows an error without affecting the regular user login flow at all.

   <b>Admin Dashboard</b><br>
   <img src="screenshots/Admin_Dashboard.png" width="500">
+  After logging in as an administrator, this page displays a table of every registered user's username and email address.
+Passwords are intentionally excluded from this view entirely, even in hashed form, to keep the admin's visibility limited to non-sensitive account data.
+This gives the administrator basic oversight of all registered accounts without compromising user security.
 </p>